TheCell/bi-ba-boulder/README.md

 # The Backend
 The Backend is build with PHP, MySQL
 I'm using Symfony for the Backend and Composer to create the Files etc.

+# Starting the Devtools
+1. start xampp
+2. npm start
+3. in a second terminal `cd .\backend\symfony-project\` and then `symfony server:start`